gabigor1/project-one/README.md

 ```

-I created the aliens as objects in which each alien contains his position if his status is dead or alive.
+I created the aliens as objects in which each alien contains its position if its status is dead or alive.
 All the aliens have the same image.
-The tank has only the value of his initial position.
+The tank has only the value of its initial position.

 ![Game](/assets/Game.png)